synvert-hq/prism_ext/README.md

 # PrismExt

+It adds `parent_node` to the `Prism::Node`.

-It adds some helpers to prism node.
+It also adds some helpers to prism node.

 ```ruby
 # node is a HashNode